Does personality change? Even if you take the best personality type, even if you believed it at the time, later it might seem wrong. What gives?

 There’s one thing I know all Myers-Briggs sources say: Your basic personality type does not change.

 But that’s not people’s experience, and I get it.
 I tested as an INFJ for a number of years in high school and college before I started getting an (accurate) INTJ result.

 Can both the experts’ opinion and the common experience be right?

 I think so.
-As far as I can tell, people’s experience with a “changed personality” (apart from brain injury or trauma resulting in a psychological disorder) generally come down to one of three possibilities:
+As far as I can tell, people’s experience with a “changed personality” (apart from brain injury or trauma resulting in a psychological disorder or other health issues like depression) generally come down to one of three possibilities:

 1. Your personality “changed” because you had the wrong test result.

 By far, this is the most common occurrence, especially if – like most of us – you’re getting your personality diagnosis from a free internet test.

 All the MBTI-certified people out there (and I am not one) are always quick to point out that multiple choice questionnaires are not reliable; the reliable way to know your type is to be “diagnosed” by a professional.

 The questions the free tests ask are highly subjective, not only because of differing levels of self-awareness, but even differing social and personal experiences color the interpretation of what the questions and answers mean.